nathaniel-jackson/push_swap/README.md

 - `rr` - rotate the bottom element to the top on both stacks.
 Equivelent to `ra, rb`
 - `rrr` - rotate the top element to the bottom on both stacks.
 Equivelent to `rra, rrb`
 - `pa` - push the top element of stack B to the top of stack A.
-- `pa` - push the top element of stack A to the top of stack B.
+- `pb` - push the top element of stack A to the top of stack B.

 Stack A starts with a set of unsorted numbers, all unique.
 Stack B starts empty.
 Sort all elements of stack A in order from smallest to largest